allbombson/fakebank-v1/README.md

 # Online Banking

-An Online Banking Platform Built With Laravel
+An Online Banking Platform Built With Laravel for the purpose of scam baiting (?)

 ## Usage - OUT OF DATE